dalong0514/readnotes/20240101复制书籍/2024079The-Ecological-Approach-to-Visual-Perception/2024079The-Ecological-Approach-to-Visual-Perception0801.md

 The affordances of what we loosely call objects are extremely various.
 It will be recalled that my use of the terms is restricted and that I distinguish between attached objects and detached objects.
 We are not dealing with Newtonian objects in space, all of which are detached, but with the furniture of the earth, some items of which are attached to it and cannot be moved without breakage.

 Detached objects must be comparable in size to the animal under consider- ation if they are to afford behavior.
-But those that are comparable afford an The Theory of Affordances 125

-astonishing variety of behaviors, especially to animals with hands.
+But those that are comparable afford an astonishing variety of behaviors, especially to animals with hands.
 Objects can be manufactured and manipulated.
 Some are portable in that they afford lifting and carrying, while others are not.
 Some are graspable and other not.
 To be graspable, an object must have opposite surfaces separated by a distance less than the span of the hand.
 A five-inch cube can be grasped, but a ten-inch cube cannot (Gibson, 1966b, p.
 119).
 A large object needs a "handle" to afford grasping.
 Note that the size of an object that constitutes a graspable size is specified in the optic array.
 If this is true, it is not true that a tactual sensation of size has to become associated with the visual sensation of size in order for the affordance to be perceived.

 Sheets, sticks, fibers, containers, clothing, and tools are detached objects that afford manipulation (Chapter 3).
 Additional examples are given below.